TalahAhmad/Reading-Notes/README.md

 - Ask for help
 - You don't know it... yet

-> Failure is not getting knocked down, it's getting up again -Vince Lombardi
+> Failure is not getting knocked down, it's getting up again -Vince Lombardiii

 This is my [GitHub profile](https://github.com/TalahAhmad)